MaterializeInc/materialize/doc/developer/design/20230306_persist_mfp_pushdown.md

 ### Internal improvements

-Less tangible motivation for this work is that by columnarizing and summarizing parts, we will have a forcing function to progress some lesser-seen concerns within Persist.
-Examples of this include how proper columnar storage will reduce allocations and memory pressure caused by Persist (something we're already grappling with), and how storing statistics will require a more long-term scalable solution to how we store metadata.
-These are problems we know we must stay on top of, and working through the building blocks for MFP pushdown will help frame a long-term vision to solving them.
+Columnarizing and summarizing parts may help us improve some non-user-facing aspects of Persist.
+Proper columnar storage will reduce allocations and memory pressure, and storing statistics may inspire a more long-term scalable solution to how we store metadata.
+These are problems we know we must stay on top of, and revisiting our storage format should help us frame a long-term vision to solving them.